ATSOTECK/ATSOTECK.github.io/quark/ReadMe.txt

 setWindowOpacity(number opacity) Min 0, max 255.
 This controls how opaque, or transparent, the window is.
 Default value is 255. setFrameRateLimit(number fps)

+setStartingWindowSize(number width, number height) Sets the size of the window at start.
+If either width or height are
+    0 then they will be set to the default: width = 1024 and height = 600 and it will be maximized.

+setStartMaximized(bool startMaximized) If true it will ignoret the starting size and maximize.
+If the window is restored down
+    it will be set to the starting size.

 --Theme related
 For all r, g, and b: min 0, max 255